 We recommend completing all of the above tutorials before continuing to the next section.

-After learning how to update and maintain your WordPress plugins, the next step is to learn how to manage your WordPress themes.
+After learning how to update and manage your WordPress plugins, the next step is to learn how to manage your WordPress themes.

 To learn how to set up an offsite data backup storage system, see the tutorial below:

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the products and services offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been reviewed, tested, or certified by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, linked to, or advertised on this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been reviewed, tested, or certified by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, advertised, or linked to this site.